nas256/ece3400_team13/labs/lab4.md

     // Now, continue listening
     radio.startListening();
 ```
-On the basestation side, we receive the new maze data from the robot Arduino.
-Since power is less of a concern for the basestation Arduino, it stores the entire maze array in the integer array "maze", updates it with new data received over RF, and sends the entire maze array to the FPGA over SPI to display on the VGA monitor.
+On the base station side, we receive the new maze data from the robot Arduino.
+Since power is less of a concern for the base station Arduino, it stores the entire maze array in the integer array "maze", updates it with new data received over RF, and sends the entire maze array to the FPGA over SPI to display on the VGA monitor.
 ```cpp
       // First, stop listening so we can talk radio.stopListening();